riskyamaliaharis/BE-Telegram/README.md

 ## About This Project

-This project is web based application.
-This project called Telegram, that is a project chat application.
-This project is not arival of Telegram, of course.
-It just for implementing some new features for me like implementing GMap and Realtime Chat.
-It is so interesting.
+This app called Telegram.
+It is not a rival of telegram of course, but just a simple project imitating concept of some chat applications like Telegram.
+Real time chat of this application is using Socket-io (in Backend) and socket.io-client(in Frontend).
+Showing Location is using API of Google Map.
 This project consists of 12 HTTP Requests.
 You can access it by the link below (in requirements part).

 ## Built With